 The soundpost blocks in a certain point of view the treble side bridge foot on the top.
 In that way the bass side can move quicker up and down, around the treble soundpost side.

-But if the soundpost is too close to the bridge foot the sound becomes too strong on first and second string and if it is too far a way it looses the core of the instrument sound.
+But if the soundpost is too close to the bridge foot the sound becomes too strong on the first and second string and if it is too far away it looses the core of the instrument sound.

 So I hope that you can somehow imagine the sideways rolling or twisting vibration movement of the bridge.
 Of course a bridge moves actually in all sides.